stackforge/fuel-docs/userdocs/fuel-install-guide/bootstrap/bootstrap_install_kernel.rst

 #.
 Verify if the node applied the kernel succesfully:

    #.
-View infomation about the installed kernel image:
+View information about the installed kernel image:

       .. code-block:: console